Yesterday (2002 film)

-Yesterday is a 2002 science fiction/action movie set in a unified Korean peninsula in the year 2020.
+Yesterday is a 2002 science fiction action film set in a unified Korean peninsula in the year 2020.
 The movie stars Kim Seung-woo, Yunjin Kim and Choi Min-soo.

 Plot

 Yun Suk, an experienced agent from the Special Investigations Unit (SI or SIU) tries to locate and take down a serial killer, who is known only by the alias "Goliath" (taken from the Bible).
 His investigation, however, becomes a bit personal after Goliath instigates an incident that results in the death of his son, Hanbyul.

 After Kim Hisu, the daughter of the Korean National Police Agency commissioner gets kidnapped by armed terrorists during a raid, the two work together to investigate Goliath's motives, which has something to do with a secret project formerly funded by the South Korean Defense Ministry.